 In keeping with our 75th theme, there are two routes available –

-- 75km – from Belfast to the source (with a bus ride back to the start) – the left hand side of the loop on the map below.
+- 75km – from Belfast to the source (and get a lift back to the start) – the left hand side of the loop on the map below.

 - 75 miles – same as the 75km route, but cycle back to Belfast as well (i.e. adding the right hand side of the loop on the map)

 The photographs below give you a flavour of what to expect along the way.
 Note – this is a club event, and not an open event, because the early part of the route uses the Lagan towpath and we need to limit numbers.
-More details about the exact route, and about how to book the bus, will follow later.
+More details about the exact route, and about how to enter, will follow later.